simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-security-vulnerabilities-research-2026/index.en.md

 Quote from Ben Jordan:
 > "These cameras aren't exactly little impenetrable fortresses.
 They're plastic Android cameras and compute boxes mounted 7 feet off the ground with hose clamps."

 ______

+{{< figure src="badusb-rubber-ducky-flock-camera-usb-exploit-attack-chain.webp" alt="Attack chain diagram showing how a BadUSB device plugged into an exposed Flock Safety camera USB port can install persistent malware in under 30 seconds" >}}

+______